 I had an amazing day yesterday, mentally and physically.
 I still feel the tingle of positive vibes.
 It has been a while since I felt this way, to give an example, four days prior I was a physical and mental blob, with the wonderful care I received from my partner, I felt a little better by the end of the evening (thank you, Patrick) but I was not myself (allergies hit me and my body falls off balance).
 It was not just the allergies, they were definitely the spark that brought me down but for about a month or so I had been trying to get myself back into focus.

-A mental illness does not define you, it is something you have but it is also something that can be dealt with, if you’d like to learn about my story I welcome you to read my story and how I dealt with and continue to deal with ADHD and an eating disorder.
+Mental illness does not define you, it is something you have but it is also something that can be dealt with, if you’d like to learn about my story I welcome you to read my story and how I dealt with and continue to deal with ADHD and an eating disorder.
 However, across the globe in big urban areas – the man-made concrete jungles – we are finding an increase in mental health issues.
-The fast-paced lifestyle, poor dietary choices and habits, as well as environmental toxins and other pollutants, put a damper on the immune system, digestive system and the mind.
-This great imbalance that the body experiences is often reflected in one’s mental health and wellbeing, which is represented as depression, anxiety, ADHD and other mood disorders.
+The fast-paced lifestyle, poor dietary choices, and habits, as well as environmental toxins and other pollutants, put a damper on the immune system, digestive system, and the mind.
+This great imbalance that the body experiences is often reflected in one’s mental health and well-being, which is represented as depression, anxiety, ADHD and other mood disorders.

 During mid to late spring, you have the potential to see Salmon and other fish migrate upstream to lay their eggs, which is a sight not many people now days get to witness, though it is right in our backyard.
 White and blue herons, muskrats, white-tailed deer, mink and foxes from the comfort of the canoe/kayak.
 Mississauga and Brampton have the Credit river that I also recommend canoeing or kayaking up, even safely tubing down the river can be done at some parts.